AirDrop is easy, fast, and convenient, but also a risk to employees and your data

 AirDrop does have the protection that you have to accept the file or link before it lands on your device, but enough people unwittingly tap accept and get the file or link—to make the gambit of sending something to strangers worth it.
 While images aren’t usually a security risk, at least one AirDrop security risk was found that allowed malicious code to be sent and run on a target device.
 This makes allowing AirDrop on company phones a security risk if an employee’s phone is unwittingly compromised and used to steal files, hack into your network, or intercept messages sent through the device.

 The simple way to prevent AirDrop problems is to turn AirDrop off or set it to be discoverable by contacts only.
 Most people aren’t aware of the setting, or the risks, which leaves them vulnerable.
-Using device management software for corporately-owned COBO or BYOD (Bring Your Own Device) can lock down AirDrop and close this security hole with a couple clicks.
+Using device management software for corporately-owned COBO or BYOD (Bring Your Own Device) you can lock down AirDrop and close this security hole with a couple clicks.

 How does AirDrop work and what are the security issues?